TheNMD/game-project/README.md

 2. Click on final/base/SlayTheHaunted.exe to play the game.
 ## To load the scene and compile the game
 1. Load Assets/main in Unity Editor.
+2. Change the resolution in the Game tab to Full HD.
-2. Click File -> Build Settings.
+3. Click File -> Build Settings.
-3. Click Add Open Scenes.
+4. Click Add Open Scenes.
-4. Click build and select a folder to store the built version (The game is already built in final/base folder)
+5. Click build and select a folder to store the built version (The game is already built in final/base folder)

 # For AR
 ## To play the game